muziejus/wandering-rocks/markdown/wanderingrocks.md

 11. Dilly Dedalus runs into Simon Dedalus and asks him for money.

-12. Tom Kernan walks from completing a business deal to the Liffey where his just misses the cavalcade.
+12. Tom Kernan walks from completing a business deal to the Liffey where he just misses the cavalcade.

 13. Stephen looks over some books and runs into Dilly, who has bought a French primer.